Andrehatlo/andrehatlo.github.io/_pages/about.md

 At the moment I live in Drammen Norway, with my best friend and beautiful partner Hilde.

-Together we have a super funny thirty-five kilo, two year old boxer named Mini, who thinks he's a little person.
+Together we have a super funny thirty-five kilo, two year old boxer named Mini.

 <img src="/assets/images/fam.jpg" alt="my family"/>